jbroadway/elefant-docs/docs/2.0/administration/environment-variables.md

 # Environment variables

-Elefant can read a limited number of settings from environment variables, which can be useful for containerizing your Elefant app deployments.
-These settings
+Elefant can read its settings from environment variables, which can be useful for containerizing your Elefant app deployments.
+These settings by default include:
-include:

 * `ELEFANT_ENV` - The base configuration file to load for the current environment
 * `ELEFANT_DB_DRIVER` - The database driver to use (e.g., sqlite, mysql)